NishanthNarayananKP/Coursera_Introduction-to-Embedded-Systems-Software-and-Development-Environments/Syllabus.md

-### DESCRIPTION: This file demonstrates the learning topics in this course
+### DESCRIPTION: This file demonstrates the learning topics in this course.

-### COURSE: "Introduction to Embedded Systems Software and Development Environments"
+### COURSE: "Introduction to Embedded Systems Software and Development Environments".

 #### Module 1: Embedded System Development Components
 1.1 Embedded Systems Overview\